BranhamMouata/bmy_adxl375/README.md

 # ADXL375 accelerometer driver
 The BMY ADXL375 driver is written in C++ 20.
-It's templated to support any SPI, wire, timer, interrupt that implements expected functions.
+It's templated to support any SPI, iohandler, timer, interrupt that implements expected functions.
 Therefore this driver can be used in your Arduino, STM32, ... based projects.

 ## About ADXL375